Mpox (formerly Monkeypox)

 Mpox can also spread by:

-• touching contaminated objects, such as bedding or clothes
+• Touching contaminated objects, such as bedding, clothes or personal items

-• during pregnancy, the virus may be passed to the fetus or the newborn during or after birth.
+• During pregnancy, the virus may be passed through the placenta

 • Touching fabric and objects used by a person with mpox that have not been disinfected, such as bedding, towels, fetish gear, and sex toys (moderate risk)